 You have no items in your shopping cart.

 Our Coleus Plants: All of the Coleus sold by Rosy Dawn Gardens are propagated from cuttings.
 We do not sell seed-grown varieties.
 Our growing method uses a lightweight substrate in a biodegradable sleeve.
-This provide us with robust plants and the highest cutting success rate we have ever seen.
+This provides us with robust plants and a high cutting success rate.
 This growing method has the additional advantage of being compact and lightweight, which helps keep our shipping costs as low as possible.
-Our Coleus plants are ready to plant into pots and there is no need to remove the fiber sleeve as the roots will grow through it.
-Before planting in areas that receive a lot of sun or wind, make sure that your Coleus have a chance to develop a good root system.
-The root-balls with which they arrive with might not be able to provide the Coleus with enough water and nutrients to survive extreme outdoor conditions.

 Most plants that we ship are single or multi-stemmed and between three and nine inches in height, depending on the cultivar.
 Coleus cultivars vary widely in height, leaf shape, and habit.
 Some Coleus are small and grow very slowly, sometimes taking months to grow just a few inches in height.
 Others root rapidly and bolt out of the gate with vigorous growth.
 We try to indicate in the catalog descriptions when a plant is small or slow-growing, so please read carefully before ordering.

 Please note: We grow and ship husky starter plants ready to pot up and grow on.
 They are not full grown plants!
 Before exposing your new Coleus to sun or wind they will need to be potted and grown on in a sheltered location until their root system is more developed.
 See "How to 'harden-off' Coleus" below.